GuyRoosevelt/Joke.jpg.hta/README.md

 [![made-with-vbs-and-html](https://img.shields.io/badge/Made%20With-VBS%20and%20HTML-blue)](https://en.wikipedia.org/wiki/VBScript)
 [![Twitter](https://img.shields.io/twitter/url?url=https%3A%2F%2Fgithub.com%2FGuyRoosevelt%2FJoke.jpg.hta)](https://twitter.com/GuyRoosevelt1)

+# Read Me Before Anything!
+## I am NOT responsible for anything malicious done with this program.
+This is purely for education only.
+I am not going to be held accountable for any damage done.
+Reading the source code or downloading the program means that you agree with this disclaimer.
+Only run this program in a virtual machine with NO networking.
+This program belongs to me.

 ## Trojan.VBS.Joke

 A cool little "program" made in Visual Basic Script and HTML that disables you computer and never lets you disable it.
 Main payloads: denial of service, hiding all your user files, changing all you user shortcuts to itself, changing your wallpaper, and blasts Rebecca Black's Friday on loop.